 Proper adjustments to your thermostat settings for winter have little effect on overall energy use if windows and doors aren’t properly sealed.
 Proper insulation of your entire building envelope – the part of the house connected to the outdoors – will reduce the overall amount of wasted heat your home produces and save you money.

 Many act on insulation based on the false assumption that heat rises and work first to insulate the attic.
 Although this first step is rather important in properly insulating your home, heat indeed moves in all directions and can be lost just as well through air leakage around door and window frames.

 Throughout the United States, building codes have become a lot stricter over the years.
-Nonetheless, a good many homes are still not properly insulated to fit regional standards.
-Have a read over at the United States Department of Energy’s guide on insulation to determine where insulation is most effective and how to achieve the best results.
+Nonetheless, plenty of homes are still not properly insulated to fit regional standards.
+Read over the United States Department of Energy’s guide on insulation to determine where insulation is most effective and how to achieve the best results.

 Recommended thermostat settings are only useful if your home is equipped to retain the heat it produces in order to maintain a consistent indoor temperature.

 - Organize Your Fridge: How to Choose the Right Temperature and Spot for Your Groceries

 - Boost Your Immune System: 10 Ways to Improve Your Natural Defense System